 A flossing cord can be a great option if you want to clean tight spaces between your teeth.
 But the string cords can really

 be challenging to control while flossing.
 Not forgetting, they might just rip during the process and can prove difficult to clean the rear teeth.
 So, the use of electric toothbrushes and dental flossing can both work together for Oral hygiene.
 But if you are looking for a rather cost-effective option, then flossing might just be a great choice.

 Does A More Expensive Toothbrush Translate To A Better Brushing Experience?

-Well, electric toothbrushes are priced based on the number of features they posses.
+Well, electric toothbrushes are priced based on the number of features they possess.
 But if you look closely, a toothbrush costing $80 might have the same brush strokes per minutes as a toothbrush that costs $150 or so.
 It’s only that the latter might be having additional features like a timer, smartphone connectivity and/or UV sterilizer.
 These extra features might be cool but also unnecessary as they add no real value to the teeth cleaning experience.